 - Defective fuel filter

-The fuel filter is usually located underneath the vehicle and is usually the easiest component of the fuel system to change, but sometimes it is connected to the fuel pump.
+The fuel filter is usually located underneath the vehicle or under the hood and is usually the easiest component of the fuel system to change, but sometimes it is connected to the fuel pump.

 4. Check the Fuel Pressure with the Vehicle Running

 With the vehicle running, observe the fuel pressure gauge needle for excessive movement.
 If the fuel pressure gauge needle fluctuates and bounces, there is an issue with the fuel system.